nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 508
 00:31:27,736 --> 00:31:33,595
-[SPEAKER_06]: so does that give you enough of a snapshot krishna, the workflow?
+[SPEAKER_06]: so does that give you enough of a snapshot Krishna, the workflow?
+[SPEAKER_05]: This is good.

 509
 00:31:33,575 --> 00:31:35,211